TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 ## Before You Start: the Uptime Requirement

-Battery Sentinel measures its startup grace from a Home Assistant **uptime sensor in timestamp mode**, so it needs one in place before it will work.
+Entity Sentinel measures its startup grace from a Home Assistant **uptime sensor in timestamp mode**, so it needs one in place before it will work.

 The startup grace needs to know how long the system has been up.
 The obvious way to track that, reading the sensor's own boot time from its attributes, is unreliable: Home Assistant has a long-standing bug ([#115585](https://github.com/home-assistant/core/issues/115585)) where a trigger-based template sensor sometimes cannot read its own attributes during evaluation.
 The uptime sensor sidesteps it: an independent entity, read fresh every evaluation, reliable across restarts and reloads.

 Most systems already have it.
-If yours does not, add the **Uptime** integration (Settings, Devices & Services, Add Integration, Uptime).
-Then confirm the entity is in **timestamp** mode: its state should read like `2026-06-26T14:56:59+00:00`, not a number of days.
+If yours does not, add the **[Uptime Integration](https://www.home-assistant.io/integrations/uptime/)** (Settings, Devices & Services, Add Integration, Uptime).
+It creates `sensor.uptime`, whose state is a timestamp like `2026-06-26T14:56:59+00:00`.
+Confirm it is in **timestamp** mode, not a number of days.

-If the uptime sensor is missing, unavailable, or not a timestamp, Battery Sentinel reports a `setup_error` state with a message naming the problem, watches nothing, and starts working the moment you fix it.
+If the uptime sensor is missing, unavailable, or not a timestamp, Entity Sentinel reports a `setup_error` state with a message naming the problem, watches nothing, and starts working the moment you fix it.

 ## Import the Blueprint